June 18, 2017

 The best way is by taxi.
 When you enter the taxi, ask for Protopisani street and the new San Giovanni University Complex.
 A typical taxi ride takes about 15 minutes.

-From the Central Station
+From the City Centre

 Underground Railway (metro)

-TIC tickets and are required for travel within the City of Naples (Comune di Napoli).
+TIC tickets are required for travel within the City of Naples (Comune di Napoli).
 TIC tickets are valid on: all city (ANM) buses; the four funicular lines; regional EAV buses, underground railway (Metro) Lines 1, 2 and 6, and the Circumvesuviana, Circumflegrei and Cumana lines within the confines of the city.
 Tickets are available for 90 minutes or for daily, weekly, monthly and annual travel.

 Biglietto Orario (hourly): €1.50 (valid for 90 minutes from the time the ticket is validated and it allows only one journey on each of the following lines: funicular lines, underground railway (Metro) lines, Circumvesuviana, Circumflegrei and Cumana lines)